 A form of expressionism, concrete poetry often features language displayed in a way that demonstrates a shape or outline, which adds poignancy to the message.
 Sometimes called visual poems.

 A form of Japanese poetry that is short and meant to paint a poetic picture with words.
-The poem consists of three lines in its English form, with the first line containing five syllables, the second line containing seven syllables, and the last line having five syllables.
+The poem consists of three lines in its English form, with the first and third lines containing five syllables and the second line containing seven syllables.

 The short poems are meant to create a moment of peace or reflection but have become widely used in modern culture with a wide array of intentions.

-The naughty little sibling of poetry, the limerick, is a short poem that follows the aabba rhyme scheme and usually features low brow or rude humor.
+Humorous poems in the form of limericks, are the naughty little sibling of poetry.
+A limerick is a short poem that follows the aabba rhyme scheme and usually features low brow or rude humor.
 The rhyming lines bb are shorter than the aaa lines.